loxilb-io/loxilbdocs/docs/cilium-incluster.md

 This guide will provide users with step-by-step instructions to provision a Kubernetes cluster, with cilium as the default networking and expose services via a loxilb load balancer also running as an incluster component.

-There are some areas of overlap between cilium and loxilb but cilium's strength has been its pod networking implementation and loxilb's strength has been as a kubernetes-native load-balancer.
-Some users might prefer having single component like cilium provide all networking functionality of Kubernetes while others might prefer to keep key-features like cluster/pod networking and external service load-balancing being handled by separate entities to limit the blast radius of these entities.
-Nonetheless this  guide explores how to get best of the both worlds and make things work smoothly.
+Cilium's has a great pod networking implementation and loxilb has a great kubernetes-native load-balancer.
+This guide explores how to get best of the both worlds and make things work smoothly.

 ### Prerequisite